 8. Maintain Your Property

 Property maintenance is a central feature of property management.
-Your responsibility as a landlord or property manager is to ensure that the property remains in a good shape.
+Your responsibility as a landlord or property manager is to ensure that the property remains in good shape.
 Keeping up with repairs, small or large, is a key way to keep tenants happy and your house or apartment in good condition.